Blue Guards F.C.: Match summary

 The match was started when Samuel Bonney scored a goal at the first minute.
 Then came in the next minute when Phil Younghusband scored his first goal of the game.
 Soon, after 15 minutes it is 6–0 for Loyola, goals by Matthew Hartmann, James Younghusband, his brother Phil and Robert Cañedo.
 At the eighteenth minute, Blue Guards got their first counterattack of the game, they breach the defense of Loyola to allow Roger Sulit to have a shot on goal, but it misses.
 The work continued by Lee Joo-Young and Matthew Hartmann enough to put their club by leading 15 goals.
 The team was able to hold the score in the last 15 minutes of the first half.

 In the second half, a tactical change happened for Blue Guards, they switched their formation into 8–1–1.
 But after two minutes, Matthew Hartmann scored the first goal of the half.
 Chad Gould subbed in the game and scored a goal from a free kick at the 48th minute.
 The scoreline reached 17–0.
 Gould scored 6 more goals, 3 goals each by Jake Morallo and James Younghusband, and 1 goal each by Simon Greatwich and Matthew Hartmann.
 Phil Younghusband finished the game by scoring in the 90th minute and in the final minute.

 Phil Younghusband scored 8 goals at the match which helped him to become the current scoring leader in the tournament at 18 goals, followed by Chad Gould at seven and five goals a piece to his brother James Younghusband and Matthew Hartmann.

-Match reactions

-Many criticize about the format on accepting new teams in the cup, and suggest there should be a screening will take place next year.
-Sparks' Director of Football, Randy Roxas, said after the game: